Skgland/plwm/README.md

 **plwm doesn't start!
 What's going on?**

 Most likely your configuration is faulty.
-Run plwm with the `--check` flag, i.e.:

-`$ plwm -C`

-then you should see the problem.
+Run `plwm --check`, then you should see the problem.

 If you don't see a config error, then please report it as an issue.
 Preferably by attaching any message plwm dumps to stderr or to its logfile with `-l`.